Andrew W. Bribriesco

 Andrew attended the University of Iowa School of Law.
 In law school, Andrew was an editor for the Journal of Gender, Race and Justice, a member and officer of the Latino Law Student Association, and a research assistant for Professor Barbara Schwartz.
 Andrew spent two years of law school working with Professor Schwartz in the legal clinic, helping immigrants obtain asylum, permanent residency, and citizenship.
 In his final year of law school, Andrew was the recipient of the William E. Riley Scholarship, which was awarded by the Iowa Workers’ Compensation Advisory Committee.
 As part of his scholarship responsibilities, Andrew worked with Professor John Whiston and gave a presentation at the Forty-Eighth Annual Workers’ Compensation Symposium.
 Andrew graduated from law school with distinction.

 Since being admitted to the bar in 2010 (Iowa) and 2011 (Illinois), Andrew has dedicated the majority of his practice to representing injured workers.
 Andrew regularly gives CLE presentations about workers’ compensation law.
 He has presented before the Iowa Association of Workers’ Compensation Lawyers (IAWC), Iowa Association of Justice (IAJ), and Iowa HELP Legal Aid.
 In 2014, Andrew was elected by members of IAJ to serve as a member of the IAJ’s Workers’ Compensation Core Group, which consists of only 12 attorneys state wide.
-Andrew, since 2011, has also been a co-author of the workers’ compensation chapter in the Methods of Practice, a volume in the Iowa Practice Series.In the Spring of 2020, Andrew will be serving as an adjunct professor at the University of Iowa – Department of Latino/a/x Studies.
-He will be teaching an undergraduate course entitled: “Latinas, Latinos, and Latinx and the Law.”
+In 2017, Andrew was also elected to be a board member of the Iowa Association of Workers’ Compensation Lawyers and currently serves as the Treasurer for that organization.
+Since 2011, Andrew has also been a co-author of the workers’ compensation chapter in the Methods of Practice, a volume in the Iowa Practice Series.

 Outside of work, Andrew loves being with his wife (Jasmine), daughter (Paloma), and son (Camilo).
-Favorite family activities include going to the farmer’s market, apple picking, and, of course, cheering on the Iowa Wrestling team.
-Andrew volunteers with the League of United Latin American Citizens (LULAC).
-Andrew has been a member and officer of LULAC Council #308 (Iowa City) since 2014, and has been the legal advisor for LULAC-Iowa since 2015.
+Favorite family activities include traveling, going to parks (especially state and national parks), and cheering on the Iowa Wrestling team.

 Andrew is bilingual.